 The Downside

-Shared space in building with metal detectors
+Shares space in building with several other schools

 Millennium Brooklyn is a small, selective school with strong academics and a friendly vibe.
 The school takes pride in its inclusive culture that welcomes students from diverse backgrounds as well as those with special needs.
 It opened in 2011 with the mission of taking the successful practices of the original Millennium High School in Manhattan and replicating them in the heart of Park Slope.
 Since then, Millennium Brooklyn has established its own identity and has become a strong option for students across Brooklyn.